biermanr/intermediate-vim/1_files_windows/README.md

 If you'd like, you can have vim write a file of all the commands you issued in your last session, by using `vi -w commands.txt file3.txt`.
 I haven't used this much, but it allows you to count your keystrokes if you're into that sort of thing.
-Go ahead and try it now!

 Once you `:wq` out of vim, you can use `wc -c commands.txt` to count the number of characters in the file.